Interim Findings from the Investing in Innovation (i3) Scale-Up

 • First-graders who had been enrolled in SFA schools since kindergarten significantly outperformed their counterparts who had been continuously enrolled in control group schools on two measures of phonetic and decoding skills, although not on measures of fluency and comprehension, which are higher-order reading skills.
 Impact findings for subgroups of students defined by various demographic characteristics are, for the most part, consistent with the main findings.

 Quint, Janet, Rekha Balu, Micah DeLaurentis, Shelley Rappaport, Thomas Smith, and Pei Zhu.
 2014.
-Interim Findings from the Investing in Innovation (i3) Scale-Up.
+Interim Findings from the Investing in Innovation (i3) Scale-Up The Success for All Model of School Reform.
 New York: MDRC.